- Phone+47 55 58 84 47

 - Postal AddressPostboks 78025020 BERGEN

-Zuzana Murdoch is professor in Public Administration and leader of the research group "Political Organization and Multi Level Governance" at the University of Bergen in Norway.
+Zuzana Murdoch is professor in Public Administration and member of the research group "Political Organization and Multi Level Governance" at the University of Bergen in Norway.
 She works, among other things, on the legitimacy of international governance structures, socialization of (inter)national bureaucrats and lobbying in international organizations.
 Recent work also addresses public governance through complex collaborative networks, as well as questions related to organizational stigma.

-Professor Murdoch has published extensively in journals including Organization Studies, Public Administration Review, Public Administration, Governance, Journal of European Public Policy, European Union Politics, European Journal of Political Research, and European Journal of International Relations.
+Professor Murdoch has published extensively in journals including Journal of Public Administration Research and Theory, Organization Studies, Journal of Management Studies, Public Administration Review, Public Administration, Governance, Journal of European Public Policy, European Union Politics, European Journal of Political Research, and European Journal of International Relations.
 Her ORCID profile can be accessed here.

 Main research fields: European Union Politics, Representative Bureaucracy, Socialization, Public Governance.